twdstudent/Project-5-Unicorn/README.md

 ### Acknowledgements
-Would like to thank Chris Zielinski for his support and guidence through this course.
+Would like to thank Chris Zielinski for his support and guidence through this course and all tutors who have helped with all my technical issues.